Bart Rowland

-Bart Rowland (born April 11, 1977) is an American politician and a Republican member of the Kentucky House of Representatives representing District 21 since the February 7, 2012 special election to fill the vacancy caused by the resignation of Representative James Comer.
+Bart Rowland (born April 11, 1977) is an American politician and a Republican member of the Kentucky House of Representatives representing District 21 until 2023.
+He was first elected in a February 7, 2012 special election to fill the vacancy caused by the resignation of Representative James Comer to become state agriculture commissioner.
+Rowland did not seek reelection in 2022.